Maximum entropy models of neuronal populations at and off criticality: Discussion

-Importantly, this close equivalence extends to thermodynamic quantities such as the specific heat, $C_v$, and the susceptibility $\chi$.
+Importantly, this close equivalence extends to thermodynamic quantities such as the specific heat, $C_v$, and the susceptibility $\chi$ (Figs.\ \ref{fig:thermodynamics} and \ref{fig:thermodynamics-experimental}).
 In Ising models inferred both from simulation and experimental data at criticality, $C_v$ and $\chi$ show pronounced maxima near the effective temperature $T = 1$---the temperature at which ME models were inferred.
-As expected at criticality, this maxima increased with the system size.
-However, our results showed that such maxima persists in systems (numerical and experimental) that are classified as supercritical on the basis of avalanche metrics.
-On the contrary, ME models inferred from subcritical systems, both numerical and experimental, do not show such evidence of criticality.
-This indicates that ME models that only incorporate time-averaged quantities, i.e. no dynamics, correctly distinguish between systems classified as subcritical and critical/supercritical according to neuronal avalanche metrics.
-However, they may not be able to discriminate between avalanche criticality and supercriticality, although they may still capture a number of important features as we shall discuss in turn.
+As expected at criticality, these maxima increased with the system size in IF networks and with the subsampling size in real cultures.
+However, our results showed that such maxima persist in systems (numerical and experimental) that are classified as supercritical on the basis of avalanche metrics.
+In contrast, ME models inferred from subcritical systems, both numerical and experimental, do not show such evidence of criticality.
+This indicates that static ME models, which do not take into account dynamical properties, correctly distinguish between systems classified as subcritical and critical/supercritical according to neuronal avalanche metrics.
+However, they may not be able to discriminate between avalanche criticality and supercriticality, although they may still capture a number of important features, as we shall discuss in turn.